nguyenduyanhluong/TMU-MRP-2025/README.md

 ## Next Steps

-The next stage of this project will focus on **Results**:
+The next and final stage of this project will be the **Final Report**, which will:
-- Model optimization and ensemble techniques (e.g., XGBoost Stand Alone, XGBoost + DNN)
-- Final evaluation and comparison
+- Summarize the findings across all project phases
+- Compare all models and results in one place
-- Insights and recommendations for real-world deployment of fraud detection models
+- Provide final recommendations for deploying the fraud detection system in a real-world setting
+- Document lessons learned and opportunities for further research